Johnny123422/Proiect_robotica/README.md

 ### DC Motor Calibration:
 Speed parameters (Speed and Speed_Cot) were calibrated to ensure stable and consistent movement.

+# Optimizations Made
+### Avoiding Code Blocking:
+Replaced unnecessary delay() calls with well-defined cycles to reduce latency (can be further optimized with non-blocking methods).
+### Function Simplification:
+Refactored motor control functions for simplicity and readability.
+Differentiated Motor Speeds: Set separate speeds for front and rear motors to enhance performance during directional changes.

 # Hardware Design
 ## Components Used
 ### Arduino Board: